CasperLam/blood-bowl-league-tracker/README.md

 - Sort league table
 - Add logos to teams.
 Placeholder based on team race, but can be custom.
 - League settings: league point values, what bonus points are available, etc.
+- User settings: allow users to change their username and password.
 - Coach users - see 'User Profile' and 'Features' above.
 - Comissioners to be able to:
   - view all players registered in each of their leagues and manage their memberships, including adding, removing, approving and changing the status (active/inactive) of players.